muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 <a name="Ignorance"></a>

 ## Ignorance

+*TODO: Reword this to exclude references to Muldis Data Language types.*

 The singleton **Ignorance** value is characterized by an **Excuse** which simply says that an ordinary value for any given domain is missing and that